JosuaKrause/redipy/README.md

 2. Implement the function in `redipy.redis.conn.RedisConnection` and `redipy.redis.conn.PipelineConnection`.
 This should be straightforward as there are not too many changes expected.
-Don't forget to convert bytes into strings via `...decode("utf-8")`.
+Don't forget to convert bytes into strings via `...decode("utf-8")` (there are various helper functions for this in `redipy.util`).
 3. Add tests to `test/test_sanity.py` to determine the function's behavior in lua (especially its edge cases).
-4. If the lua behavior needs to be changed to provide a better feel you can mokeypatch the function call in `redipy.redis.lua.LuaFnHook#adjust_redis_fn` by either directly changing the returned expr for the execution graph or using a lua helper function via `redipy.redis.lua.HELPER_FNS`.
+4. If the lua behavior needs to be changed to provide a better feel you can add a monkeypatch for the function call by either creating a class in `redipy.redis.rpatch` to directly change the returned expr for the execution graph or using a lua helper function via adding a class to `redipy.redis.helpers` (you need to use a patch to use the helper in the right location).
 5. Next, add and implement the functionality in `redipy.memory.state.Machine` and add the appropriate redirects in `redipy.memory.rt.LocalRuntime` and `redipy.memory.rt.LocalPipeline`.
-6. To make the new function accessible in scripts from the memory backend add an entry in `redipy.memory.rt.LocalRuntime#redis_fn`.
+6. To make the new function accessible in scripts from the memory backend add a class in `redipy.memory.rfun`.
 7. Add the approriate class or method in the right `redipy.symbolic.r...py` file.
 If it is a new class / file add an import to `redipy.script`.
 8. Add a new test to verify the new function works inside a script for all